-Put simply, our brain organizes the facts and information from throughout the day while we sleep.
+Put simply, our brain organises the facts and information from throughout the day while we sleep.
 There are plenty of studies showing the benefits of sleep in terms of learning.
 The opposite has also been shown to be true.
-A lack of sleep can negatively affect memorization as well as your cognitive development and even your appetite.
+A lack of sleep can negatively affect memorisation as well as your cognitive development and even your appetite.

-With this in mind, you can maximize your learning potential by sleeping correctly.
-Studying just before bed might be a great way to learn.
-You may begin to dream in Spanish!
+With this in mind, you can maximise your learning potential by sleeping correctly.
+Studying just before bed might be a great way to learn, and you might even end up having dreams in Spanish!

 A study performed by researchers in Freiburg and Zurich focused on language learning and sleep.
 The participants had to learn vocabulary and then some participants then went to sleep and listened to the words as they slept.
 The other group remained awake and listened to the words for a few hours.
 The exams that followed showed that the group that listened to the words while sleeping had learned more.
 Listening to Spanish as you sleep could help you remember better.

 Sleeping is really important when it comes to language learning.
 (Source: pixabay.com)